damianstone/toogether-mobile/README.md

 - If not admin, join to group using the link and leave

 ### 💬 Group chat
-- Group chat generated autmatically when joining our creating a group
+- Group chat generated automatically when joining or creating a group
-- For know the chat just support text messages
+- For now the chat just support text messages

 ### 💬 Matches and chats
 - Chat with your matches